Cole Escola: Television

 In 2008, Escola met fellow comedian Jeffery Self in New York; bonding over a shared love of theater and 1990s sitcoms, they began creating surreal, semi-scripted YouTube videos under the moniker "Very Good Looking (VGL) Gay Boys."
 The sketches, in which Escola often played the demented comic foil to Self's straight man, received over 100,000 views, prompting coverage in New York magazine and a development deal from Logo TV.
 Jeffery & Cole Casserole premiered on Logo on June 19, 2009; it ran for two seasons and has been deemed as a "cult classic" by Vice magazine.
-Escola and Self also wrote the screenplay for an as-yet-unproduced comedy in which two friends "have to go through a lot to redeem their free sandwich."
+Escola and Self wrote the screenplay for an as-yet-unproduced comedy in which two friends "have to go through a lot to redeem their free sandwich."

 From 2015 to 2017, Escola played Matthew on the Hulu television series Difficult People, a role that series creator Julie Klausner wrote with them in mind.
 They have appeared in recurring roles on Mozart in the Jungle, Girlboss, and At Home with Amy Sedaris, in which they play Sedaris' neighbor, Chassie Tucker.
 In 2020, Escola appeared as Chip (The Twink) on the HBO Max original Search Party.
 Chip became a season regular in season 4.
 Escola voiced The Secret Keeper on the Cartoon Network animated series Craig of the Creek in the episode "Secret in a Bottle".
 In 2021, Escola voiced a gargoyle in an episode of What We Do in the Shadows.

 In 2025, Escola was announced for the role of Bon Clay in the third season of the Netflix television series One Piece.

 Film

-Escola is currently writing a Miss Piggy film, in collaboration with producers Emma Stone and Jennifer Lawrence.
+Escola is writing a Miss Piggy film, in collaboration with producers Emma Stone and Jennifer Lawrence.